 This fatal device hardware error happens most often to Western Digital (WD) and Seagate external hard drive users, with the exact expression "X: is not accessible.
 The request failed due to a fatal device hardware error".
-Sometimes, the fatal error is followed by certain error codes, such as "0x800701E3".
+Sometimes, the fatal device hardware error seagate is followed by certain error codes, such as "0x800701E3".
 For many people, they have no idea about what went wrong with their devices but unfortunately, it's in fact an emergency issue, which means that your hard drive is about to put an end to its service life.

 "I have a portable WD Passport which connects to my Windows 10 laptop via USB.
 Now, whenever I even try to access my external hard drive, I get a message which says request failed due to a fatal device hardware error.
 This is starting to worry me, as I have 767GB of data on there.
 Is there any way for me to at least access my drive so I can move the data over to the new one?"

--WD: the request failed due to a fatal device hardware error
+-WD: the request failed due to a fatal device hardware error ssd